Ahmed2021Ali/Ecommerce_A22M/README.md

 - **Multi-Authentication:** Implement robust multi-authentication for both administrators and customers, ensuring secure access control.

+- **Admin Panel:** Effortlessly manage your online store with a dedicated admin panel.
+Add, edit, or remove products, review orders, and more.

+- **Customer Panel:** Provide a personalized experience for customers with access to their order history, and wishlist functionality.

+- **Product Search:** Enhance the shopping experience with a robust product search feature, enabling customers to find products quickly and easily.

+- **Wishlist:** Allow customers to curate a wishlist of desired items, making it convenient for them to return and complete their purchases.

+- **Responsive Design:** Ensure your E-commerce site looks and works beautifully.

+- **Shopping Cart:** Implement a fully functional shopping cart system, allowing customers to add, remove, and modify their selected items.

+- **Order Management:** Streamline order processing, tracking, and management, making it efficient for both customers and administrators.

+- **User-friendly Checkout:** Simplify the checkout process with a user-friendly and intuitive interface.

+- **Product Categories:** Organize products into categories, making it easier for customers to explore and find what they need.

+- **Admin Notifications:** Our application ensures that administrators are notified when a customer successfully pays for their order.
+This notification system enhances transparency and allows administrators to respond promptly to customer orders.

+- **Product Filtering by Price:** To help customers find the right products within their budget, we've implemented a powerful product filtering feature.
+Customers can filter products by price range, ensuring they discover items that meet their budget requirements.

 - ## Installation

 To run this project locally, follow these steps: